Exploring non-Euclidean photonics: Pseudosphere microlaser: Weyl law

 where $\mathcal{P}$ and $\mathcal{A}$ are the perimeter of the tractoid in units of $R_0$, and the area of the tractoid in units of $R_0^{2}$, respectively.
 For the full tractoid (i.e. $v\in[0,2\pi[$), each mode is two-fold degenerate.
-We then considered the half-tractoid (i.e. $v\in[0,\pi[$) and used the following formulae:
+We consider the half-tractoid (i.e. $v\in[0,\pi[$) and obtain